Shoulder Replacement

 Wearing a Sling

-You will be wearing a special sling that immobilizes the shoulder when you come out of surgery.
+You will likely be wearing a special sling that immobilizes the shoulder when you come out of surgery.
 The sling has a strap that goes around your waist.
 Your elbow should fit far back into the sling; the sling should support and cover your wrist and hand up to your knuckles.
 Your fingers should be exposed so you can use them.
 The sling provides support, decreases swelling, and increases comfort while your shoulder heals.
 Your surgeon will tell you how and how long to wear the sling—usually 4-6 weeks.
 You will be shown how to take the sling on and off so that you don’t injure your shoulder.
 Do not remove your sling except to dress, shower, and do your physical therapy exercises.
 For the first 6 weeks, all activities of daily living should be done using your “good” arm.

 Weight Bearing Activities While Healing From Shoulder Surgery